-- After you finish writing the blog, select the Post tab at the right column of the edit screen.
+- After you finish writing the blog, select the Post tab in the right column of the edit screen.

 - Select the ‘Immediately’ link next to the ‘Publish’ option under the ‘Status and Visibility’ panel.

-- On clicking the link, you will get the option of date and time picker.
+- On clicking the link, you will get the option of a date and time picker.

 - Select the Date and Time.

 [Note: You can select the date and time in the future or in the past.
 Both options are available]